mikiyam/herbitofmadness/_posts/2021-03-28-where-are-the-massive-drums.md

 ---

+<div id="buzzsprout-player-8224537"></div>
+<script src="https://www.buzzsprout.com/1691602/8224537-3-where-are-the-massive-drums-sofia-camacho-in-mexico.js?container_id=buzzsprout-player-8224537&player=small" type="text/javascript" charset="utf-8"></script>

-Sophia is the owner of a consultancy firm Kaxan that specializes in environmental and gender issues in Mexico.
+Sofia is the owner of a consultancy firm Kaxan that specializes in environmental and gender issues in Mexico.
 She went on a trip on Ship for World Youth (http://swy.international/) where she connected with her calling.
 I. Want.
 To.
 Go.
 On.
 A. Ship!
-She is now running several campaigns on the endangered species in Mexico.
-She loves odd conversations with people--Aha!
+She is now running several campaigns on the endangered species in Mexico and loves odd conversations with people--Aha!
 And so, she is here on the show.

 <h1>Full transcription/Summary</h1>

 **Hi, Sophia.
 This is my first time meeting you.
 For those of us who don't know you, who are you and what do you do?**